Skip to content

 • fill-and-align and width tokens are defined in the format.string.std chapter of the C++ standard specification,

-• U (default) uses the Unicode symbols defined by [@ISO80000] (e.g., LT⁻²),
+• U (default) uses the UTF-8 symbols defined by [@ISO80000] (e.g., LT⁻²),

-• A forces non-standard ASCII-only output (e.g., LT^-2).
+• P forces non-standard portable output (e.g., LT^-2).

 Dimension symbols of some quantities are specified to use Unicode signs by the ISQ (e.g., Θ symbol for the thermodynamic temperature dimension).
 The library follows this by default.
 From the engineering point of view, sometimes Unicode text might not be the best solution, as terminals of many (especially embedded) devices can output only letters from the basic literal character set.
-In such a case, the dimension symbol can be forced to be printed using such characters thanks to text-encoding token:
+In such a case, the dimension symbol can be forced to be printed using such characters thanks to character-set token:

 std::println("{}", isq::dim_thermodynamic_temperature); // Θ

-std::println("{:A}", isq::dim_thermodynamic_temperature); // O
+std::println("{:P}", isq::dim_thermodynamic_temperature); // O

 std::println("{}", isq::power.dimension); // L²MT⁻³

-std::println("{:A}", isq::power.dimension); // L^2MT^-3
+std::println("{:P}", isq::power.dimension); // L^2MT^-3

 Unit formatting